gitomator/gitomator-classroom/README.md

 ## What's next?

 You should probably go and read the docs.
-The problem is ... there are no docs at the moment.
+The problem is ... there [isn't much documentation](docs) at the moment.
 Which is yet another reason why you should read the next section.